-- On the basis of n, the set C_n (space of keys) is calculated, - Selecting one Catalan number (key) from the C_n set, - The selected key is converted from decimal to Ballot record (notation).
+- On the input n is assigned, - On the basis of n, the set C_n (space of keys) is calculated, - Selecting one Catalan number (key) from the C_n set, - The selected key is converted from decimal to Ballot record (notation).

 The second phase is the encryption process based on a key that has the Catalan number property.
 This phase includes the following steps: